 I can’t say this often enough.
 Research is showing more and more often how severely excess cortisol can affect your body.
 It’s far past time we all stop the madness and listen!

 You simply cannot keep up the crazy pace indefinitely and feel good.
-Taking time for yourself isn’t selfish – it’s necessary!
+So many people think that being selfish is a bad thing – but its absolutely necessary to take time for yourself.
+That’s not being selfish – it’s necessary self-care!

-When I talk about decreasing stress, I want to be clear that I don’t mean you get a massage and then get right back on life’s crazy treadmill.
+And let me be clear: I don’t mean get a massage and then get right back on life’s crazy treadmill.
 A massage can be great, but addressing stress once a month – or even once a week – isn’t often enough.
 You have to pay attention to stress every single day and do whatever you can to let it go.

-Meditation, mindful practices, gratitude practice, activities you adore, connecting with friends and family, and learning the fine art of saying no are all great ways to eliminate stress from your life.
+So what specific steps can you take to eliminate stress?
+Meditation, mindful practices, gratitude practice, activities you adore, connecting with friends and family, and learning the fine art of saying no are all great options.
 Pick one thing that you can do each day – even if it’s five minutes of deep breathing, or a quick walk around the block at lunchtime, and then do it!

 2. Increase Beneficial Bacteria

-Since an imbalanced microbiome can cause so much chaos when it comes to hormones, one of the best things you can do to combat the digestive issues that result is to increase the good bacteria.
+One of the best things you can do to combat digestive issues resulting from an imbalance microbiome is to increase the good bacteria in your gut.

 Menopause can mean a decline in both estrogen and progesterone, which help the healthy bacteria flourish, so it might be even more crucial to give your body a boost if you’re in perimenopause or menopause.